Five Precepts or Gifts

 Content The first precept involves abstaining from causing harm or injury to living beings.

 Practical Application This can include refraining from killing animals, insects, or plants.
 We are encouraged to practice compassion and respect for all life forms.
-In modern contexts, this can extend to vegetarian and vegan diet.
+In modern contexts, this can extend to a vegetarian or vegan diet.

 Not Taking What Is Not Freely Given (AdinnÄdÄnabrahmam)